risingwavelabs/risingwave-docs/docs/guides/ingest-from-mysql-cdc.md

 - Using a CDC tool and a message broker

-  You can use a CDC tool then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.
+  You can use a CDC tool and then use the Kafka, Pulsar, or Kinesis connector to send the CDC data to RisingWave.

 This topic describes how to ingest MySQL CDC data into RisingWave using the native MySQL CDC connector.
 Using an external CDC tool and a message broker is introduced in [Create source via event streaming systems](/ingest/ingest-from-cdc.md).